 - Holding the aubergine half in one hand, scrape out the inside of the aubergine into the sieve with a spoon or fork.

-- Let the water from the aubergine drain through the sieve into the bowl.
+- Leave the aubergine in the sieve for a few minutes, letting the water from the aubergine drain through the sieve into the bowl.

-- Add all the other ingredients to the food processor along with the aubergine and a dash of the aubergine water.
+- Add all the other ingredients to the food processor along with the cooked mashed aubergine and a dash of the aubergine water.

 - Pulse lightly until you have reached your desired consistency.